 Before placing the gauge on the nozzle.

-Now watch your pressure gauge, once it showed you 10 psi (it will take some time…), turn the heat off immediately and let the canner cool completely.
+Now watch your pressure gauge, once it showed you 11 psi (it will take some time…), turn the heat off immediately and let the canner cool completely (this may take an hour or two).

-To know if it is safe to open the canner, remove the exhaust gauge and if steam doesn’t come out anymore, it is safe to open the canner.
-Please be careful when you remove the gauge.
+Wait until the dial shows 0 pressure and then remove the weight If steam doesn’t come out anymore, it is safe to open the canner.
+Please be careful when you remove the weight.

 Place a towel on the counter and use your jar lifters to remove the jars from the canner and place them on the towel.
 Now let the jars rest and cool completely for 24 hours.